infn-bari-school/docker-tutorial/docs/compose/concepts.md

 Some comments:
 - Volumes are not removed with `docker compose down`
 - Compose preserves all volumes used by your services
-- Data inside volume is not lost and can be reused once the app is restarted
+- Data inside volume is not lost and can be reused once the application is restarted
 - To remove volume as well, use `docker compose down --volumes` or `docker compose down -v`

 ### Project name